OFFLINE-GmbH/oc-mall-plugin/resources/docs/development/changelog/latest.md

 <SpoilerStd label="Changes">

+- Decreased PHP Requirement to 7.4 to re-support OC v2.2 installations.
 - Added new navigation icons for catalogue and orders menus.
 - Added new `<grp>_<idx>_<action>_<name>.php` migration file naming for a better overview.
 - Added new enabled-state to currency + minor changes + tests.